ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 3. Press ++enter++ to Load it.

 ??? failure "Stuck at `Loading...` (click to expand)"
-    Go back to [Radio Preparation Guide](tx-prep.md) and make sure the current model is configured for ExpressLRS use.
+    Go back to the [Radio Preparation Guide](tx-prep.md) and make sure the current model is configured for ExpressLRS use.

-    Also set your Internal or External RF Baudrate to a higher value if the Script won't still load after proper configuration of your Model.
+    Also set your Internal or External RF Baudrate to a higher value if the Script still doesn't load after proper configuration of your Model.

     As of 3.3.0:

     - 500Hz or faster packet rates require >400K Baudrate.
     - 333Hz is the fastest packet rate you can use with 400K Baudrate.